pixie-io/pixie-demos/detect-monero-demo/README.md

 # Move the binary out of the directory
 mv xmrig-6.16.4/xmrig .

+# Create a config file using https://xmrig.com/wizard and paste it here.
+vim config.json

 # You might have to change your docker-env to push to your local environment
 docker build . -t xmrig
 kubectl apply -f k8s/